 We present an open-source implementation of our algorithms including the LSH parameter finding, tree building, and oblivious search [CHF24].
-This implementation is in Python 3.9 and uses the PathORAM [SDS+18b] module [Hac18].
-Our experiments use a Bloom filter cache on the client as an OMC to focus on the performance of the developed DOMapE.
-We evaluate an OMC candidate based on PSI in Section 7.
+This implementation is in Python 3.10 and uses the PathORAM [SDS+18] module [Hac18].
+Our experiments use a Bloom filter cache on the client as an OMC to focus on the performance of the developed

+DOMapE.
+We separately evaluate an OMC candidate based on PSI in Section 7.
 Our implementation supports two main conclusions.

-One can set a $\delta < \beta$ size of the query to DOMapE that supports a high true accept rate.
-For a query, we define bad matches to be the number of LSH matches that only result in incorrectly returned records; setting δ to be 1 more than the 95% of this value.
-See Table 2 for a comparison of true accept rate for the setting when $\delta = \beta$ and when $\delta < \beta$.
-In all analyzed parameters $\delta/\beta < .06$.
-The value δ is higher for real and synthetic data than for random data; this is due to the larger variance of distances between readings of different irises.
+- 1. One can set a $\delta < \beta$ size of the query to DOMapE that supports a high true accept rate.
+For a query, we define bad matches to be the number of LSH matches that only result in incorrectly returned records; setting $\delta$ to be 1 more than the 95% of this value.
+See Table 2 for a comparison of true accept rate for the setting when $\delta = \beta$ and when $\delta < \beta$ .
+In all analyzed parameters $\delta/\beta < .06$ .
+The value $\delta$ is higher for real and synthetic data than for random data; this is due to the larger variance of distances between readings of different irises.
 This increases the number of false matches.
+As one exception, we set $\delta$ for our 25K random parameters heuristically based on the smaller dataset sizes. - 2.
 The two stage DOMapE approach improves search performance.
-While setup takes several hours, search completes in at most a couple of minutes on all tested parameters.
-For these parameters we execute at most 1000 ORAM accesses.
+While setup takes several hours, parallel search is at most 35ms.
+Without the two stage approach parallel search would require a server with hundreds of threads.
 See further timing discussion in Section 7.2.